25prabhu10/notes/docs/Concepts/AWS/AWS_Elastic_Beanstalk.md

 ## Elastic Beanstalk Under the Hood

 - Under the hood, Elastic Beanstalk relies on CloudFormation
-- CloudFormation is used to provision other AWS services (we’ll see later)
+- CloudFormation is used to provision other AWS services (we'll see later)
 - Use case: you can define CloudFormation resources in your .ebextensions to provision ElastiCache, an S3 bucket, anything you want!
-- Let’s have a sneak peak into it!
+- Let's have a sneak peak into it!

 ## Elastic Beanstalk Cloning

 - Clone an environment with the exact same configuration
-- Useful for deploying a “test” version of your application
+- Useful for deploying a "test" version of your application
 - All resources and configuration are preserved:
   - Load Balancer type and configuration
   - RDS database type (but the data is not preserved)